This article provides great tips and strategies for disciplining your baby as well as older children.

 5 Ways Your Kids Can Help With Dinner: Ages 2-4

 Now that your kids are a little bit older, they can actually participate in helping you make and prepare meals.
-Since this is an introductory stage in the process of cooking, it is vital to teach good habits they become more involved in the kitchen.
+Since this is an introductory stage in the process of cooking, it is vital to teach good habits as they become more involved in the kitchen.
 Teaching kids to practice good hygiene is a great place to start, with something as simple as washing their hands before and after cooking and cleaning the space they work in as they make food.

 - Sprinkling garnishes on finished meals: Letting your child put the final touch on a finished plate can not only give a great sense of accomplishment but also be a fun way to get them involved in the cooking process.